Nottingham Academy: Nottingham Academy Pride 2018

 In early 2018, a Nottingham Academy year ten pupil presented the idea to run a series of educational events surrounded equality, diversity and the LGBTQ community to 10SGI tutor at Greenwood Campus.
 As a result to the proposal, development was made on the student's idea and from 6 to 13 July 2018 the tutorial group, 10SGI led the Nottingham Academy Pride and LGBTQ+ Awareness Week campaign.

 The tutor group, 10SGI presented activities that ran throughout the week.
 These activities included educational lessons on equality, diversity and LGBTQ topics, pride-themed fundraisers and educational assemblies.

 The educational lessons were presented to tutors across Greenwood Campus that aimed to look at different subjects.
 Topics included 'The Pride Movement', 'The Meaning Behind LGBTQ+', 'Difference Between Sex & Gender' and others.
 These lessons were backed by physical activities which included worksheets and social conversations with other pupils.
 These activities were themed and included 'How masculine and feminine are you?' and 'What do the colours of the flag represent?'.

-The Nottingham Academy tutor group, 10SGI invited a trans woman into the campus to speak to the year ten group of pupils within an assembly about transgenderism.
-This assembly included her life, the science behind transgenderism and statistics with advice on bullying and abuse related issues.
+The Nottingham Academy tutor group, 10SGI invited a trans woman into the campus to speak to the year ten group of pupils within an assembly about transness.
+This assembly included her life, the science behind transness and statistics with advice on bullying and abuse related issues.

 Throughout the week of Nottingham Academy Pride 2018, 10SGI ran a series of pride-themed fundraisers including cake sales, ice pole sales, non-uniform and face painting, raising £110 for Nottinghamshire Pride.

 The non-uniform and face-painting or 'celebration' events allowed for students to come together and embrace their differences despite their race, religion, colour, creed or sexual orientation while showing support for those within the LGBTQ+ community and those affected by anti-LGBTQ abuse.

 Nottingham Academy Pride 2019

-Nottingham Academy Pupils at Nottingham Academy Pride 2019.